TheBB/spaceline/README.md

 - You're missing an optional dependency.
 Spacemacs includes packages that display information in the mode-line.
-The leftmost segment is invisible if `eyebrowse-mode`, `window-numbering-mode` and `evil` are all not present.
+The leftmost segment is invisible if `eyebrowse-mode`, `persp-mode`, `window-numbering-mode` and `evil` are all not present.
 If you don't wish to use these packages, there is a theme provided called `spaceline-emacs-theme` which is supposed to look good regardless.

 - Consider setting or increasing the value of `powerline-height` to give your mode-line some room to breathe.